vrmer/scientific_computing_1/README.md

 Files and directories to be ignored by the GitHub repository.

+### `chatgpt.py`

+Programming solution provided by ChatGPT responding to the following prompt:

+> Given parameters x, y, z and sigma, beta, and rho, suggest a full working solution in Python for using Euler's method for solving the ODE of a Lorenz attractor.

 ### `environment.yaml`

 YAML file to initialise the conda environment from, for installation, see the section [Installation](#installation).